Home

 Our Guests

-Our guests come from all over the world.
-Children are welcome on our Tailor-Made Itineraries and over 15′s are welcome on the Scheduled Departures.
+Our Guests come from all over the world, to-date we have hosted 24 different Nationalities.
+Children are welcome on our Tailor-made Itineraries and over 15’s are welcome on our Scheduled Departures.
 We do not have an upper age limit, provided that you are reasonably fit.
-We take great pride in the number of repeat guests we have.
-If you would like to speak to one of them, we have their permission to release their email addresses or phone numbers.
+We take great pride in the number of repeat Guests that we have.
+If you would like to speak to one of them, we have their permission to release their email addresses or telephone numbers.

 Our Camps